awvalenti/zssn/docs/notes.md

   survivors flag them as contaminated.
 This is unnecessary, since we could determine who is a zombie by counting the flags every time.
 But marking should make the operation faster.

-- There are currently mixed responsibilities for repositories and resources classes